MMSantiagoMM/MyLogApp/README.md

     *   In a separate terminal, start the Genkit development server:
         ```bash
         npm run genkit:dev
-        # or use genkit:watch for automatic reloading on changes to AI flows
-        # npm run genkit:watch
         ```
-    *   This server handles requests to the Genkit flows (e.g., `compileCode`).

 5.  **Run the Next.js development server:**
     *   In another terminal, start the Next.js application: